eribertomota/hello-galaxy/README.md

 hello-galaxy
 ============

-Display Hello World on the user's screen
+Display Hello Galaxy on the user's screen